tus/tus-js-client/docs/api.md

 *Default value:* `true`

-A boolean indicating if the upload URL should be stored in the URL storage using the file's fingerprint after an new upload resource on the server has been created.
-If enabled, the upload URL can later be retrieved from the URL storage using the `tus.Upload#findPreviousUploads` method.
-Set this value to `false` if you do not plan an resuming uploads across browser sessions.
+A boolean indicating if the upload URL should be stored in the URL storage using the file's fingerprint after a new upload resource on the server has been created.
+If enabled, and an `entrypoint` value is specified, the upload URL can later be retrieved from the URL storage using the `tus.Upload#findPreviousUploads` method.
+In case an `uploadUrl` is provided instead, no fingerprint will be saved in the URL storage.<br>
+Set this value to `false` if you do not plan on resuming uploads across browser sessions.

 #### removeFingerprintOnSuccess